edchao/crown/_posts/2015-08-15-Faith_hope_love.markdown

 - Hope is the attitude.
 - Love is the action.

 This is the inextricable trinity of godliness.
 Each piece completes the others.
+"I believe with hopefulness, and so I love."